MADHAVAN001/madhavan001.github.io/_posts/2017-6-15-Performance-Metrics-events.md

-The native CUDA events can be used to measure the performance of tasks in te stream.
+The native CUDA events can be used to measure the performance of tasks in the stream.

 Streams
 -----------------------